Tom-C-Wright/coding-task-2024/README.md

 To toggle the loading message I created a `onContactsLoaded()` method inside `ContactListComponent` and used a subscriber on `contactList$` to call this method when it is delivered a non-empty array of contacts.

 2. //Optionally provide any notes relating to question 2 here.

+Reused the `ContactEditDialogue` fairly easily, needed to fix a bug where upon creating a new contact the `ContactService` returned the original contact object instead of the updated contact object with an updated ID.
+Added a unit test to catch the case.

 3. //Provide your answer to question 3 here.
 4. //Provide your link or location of your file within the repo here.